-The Authority reserves the power to administer, operate and manage tax credits allocation in all situations and circumstances, both foreseen and unforeseen in the Plan.
-No member, employee, or agent of the Authority shall be personally liable respecting any matter or matters arising out of, or in relation to, the Tax Credits.
+The Authority reserves the power to administer, operate and manage Tax Credits allocation in all situations and circumstances, both foreseen and unforeseen in the Plan.
+No member, executive, officer, employee, or agent of the Authority, including other agencies of the Commonwealth of Puerto Rico, or any official of the Commonwealth, including the Governor thereof, shall be personally liable respecting any matter or matters arising out of, or in relation to, the Tax Credits.